-Our unique equipment and understanding vital yet endangered environments means we have become wetland experts.
+Our unique equipment and understanding of vital but endangered environments means we have become wetland experts.

-Amphibious equipment ensures that we could work in terrains where nothing else will work.
+Our amphibious equipment ensures that we can work in terrain where nothing else will do.

-We provide a cradle to grave service including growing and providing aquatic plants, training volunteers to carry on planting and further enhancement works.
-Visit the Terraqua website.
+We provide a cradle-to-grave service including growing and providing aquatic plants, training volunteers to carry on planting and further enhancement works.
+Visit the Terraqua website for more information.

-A recent example of our work in wetlands is a project for Natural England we started at the end of 2016.
-Removing approximately 55,048m3 of sediment from Hoveton Great Broad, Hudson’s Bay, (imagine taking a meter of material from 7 Twickenham sized rugby pitches) to deepen the lakes.
+A recent example of our work in wetlands is a project for Natural England that we started at the end of 2016.
+We removed approximately 55,048m3 of sediment from Hoveton Great Broad, Hudson’s Bay (imagine taking a metre of material from seven Twickenham-sized rugby pitches), to deepen the lakes.

 Hoveton Great Broad is one of the largest yet most secret lakes in the Norfolk Broads.
 It’s a key part of an internationally important wetland landscape and is entirely man-made.

 The sediment removed was used to create new areas of fen within Hoveton Great Broad (making this a waste-free project).

 This was achieved by using geotextile tubes to create bunded areas.